Rijad-Ismailovic/Knightly-Wizard/readme.txt

 You play as a man who, as in my previous game, has to fend off a horde of zombies.
 Each zombie he kills awards him with some money which he uses to buy upgrades from the skill tree.
 He can either choose to go down the path of the noble knight or the clever wizard.
 It is up to you to decide.

-To play the game, run the "Knightly Wizard.lnk".
-I made it a shortcut for ease of use.
+To play the game, go into the "dist" folder and run main.exe.
+Windows may detect it as a virus because Windows flags programs made with PyInstaller as a virus as a result of many people making viruses with PyInstaller.

 Enjoy !!